-She's Found That Bigfoots Love Blueberry Bagels
+She's Learned Bigfoots Love Blueberry Bagels

 Bigfoots Are A Bunch Of Pranksters

-According to Lynn-Pfeifer, when the Bigfoots aren't chomping down on blueberry bagels and dry dog food, they're goofing around and pulling pranks.
-She said that they like to crawl around in her home's crawl space, knock on the walls, and braid her pony's hair.
+According to Lynn-Pfeifer, when the Bigfoots aren't chomping on blueberry bagels and dry dog food, they're goofing around and pulling pranks.
+She said they like to poke around in her home's crawl space, knock on walls, and braid her pony's hair.

 Lynn-Pfeifer Has Supporters In Russian Cryptozoology

-Lynn-Pfeifer has taken her findings across the Pacific to discuss her story with other Bigfoot believers in Russia.
+Lynn-Pfeifer has taken her findings to Russia to discuss her story with other Bigfoot believers.
 She attended a gathering in the Kemerovo region where she met Igor Burtsev, a researcher in the Russian cryptozoological world.
-Burtsev believes that he's found evidence of a Yeti-like creature in Russia.
+Burtsev believes he's found evidence of a Yeti-like creature in Russia.